MYR - CHI

 • Which aircraft models fly most regularly from Myrtle Beach to Chicago?

-The Boeing 737-700 Passenger/BBJ1 (winglets) is the aircraft model that flies most regularly on the Myrtle Beach to Chicago flight route.
+The Embraer 175 is the aircraft model that flies most regularly on the Myrtle Beach to Chicago flight route.

 • Which airline alliances offer flights from Myrtle Beach to Chicago?

-Star Alliance is the only airline alliance operating flights between Myrtle Beach and Chicago.
+oneworld, and Star Alliance are the airline alliances operating flights between Myrtle Beach and Chicago, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Myrtle Beach to Chicago?